swiftlang/swift/utils/xcode/README.txt

 files and add them to the appropriate part of your project.
 You will also be able to use the following build settings:
   SWIFT_EXEC - Path to the Swift compiler.
-  SWIFT_LIBRARY_PATH - Path to the directory containing libswift_stdlib.
+  SWIFT_LIBRARY_PATH - Path to the directory containing libswift_stdlib_core.
   SWIFT_LIBRARIES_ONLY - Assume all inputs are libraries rather than scripts,
     i.e. automatically pass -parse-as-library to the Swift compiler.
 This is fine for applications with no main.swift, but will need to be turned off